1978 National League Championship Series: Game 1

 Because Phillies ace Steve Carlton started the NL East-clinching game a few days earlier, he was not available for the start of the series, leaving the first game to Larry Christenson.
 The Phillies scored the first run in the bottom of the second after Greg Luzinski hit a leadoff triple and was driven in by a sacrifice fly from Mike Schmidt.
 The Phillies quickly lost that lead when a double and an error by third baseman Schmidt put runners on first and second with one out for the Dodgers in the third.
 The Dodgers capitalized on this opportunity with an RBI single by Reggie Smith and a three run home run by Steve Garvey.
 The Dodgers extended their 4-1 lead in the next two innings with Davey Lopes' two-run homer in the fourth and Garvey's triple in the fifth.
 The Dodgers entered the bottom of the fifth with a 7-1 lead where the Phillies loaded the bases with one out and Garry Maddox drove in two runs with a single.
 One out later, Richie Hebner's RBI single made it 7–4 Dodgers.
 Steve Yeager homered off of Rawly Eastwick in the sixth to give the Dodgers the 8-4 lead.
 The Dodgers added another run in the ninth when Garvey hit his second homer of the night, this time off of Tug McGraw.
-The Phillies attempted a comback in the bottom of the ninth with a home run from Jerry Martin, but rookie Bob Welch was able to strike out Maddox looking to end the game and earn the win as the Dodgers took a 1-0 series lead.
+The Phillies attempted a comeback in the bottom of the ninth with a home run from Jerry Martin, but rookie Bob Welch was able to strike out Maddox looking to end the game and earn the win as the Dodgers took a 1-0 series lead.

 Game 2

 The Dodgers won their second straight road game in this series with a complete-game, four-hit shutout by Tommy John.
 Davey Lopes's home run leading off the fourth off of Dick Ruthven made it 1–0 Dodgers.
 Dusty Baker doubled to lead off the next inning, then scored on Steve Yeager's one-out single.
 After stealing second, Yeager scored on Lopes's single to make it 3–0 Dodgers.
-Lopes capped the scoring in the seventh with an RBI triple off of Ron Reed as the Dodgers took a 2–0 series with the 4–0 win.
+Lopes capped the scoring in the seventh with an RBI triple off of Ron Reed as the Dodgers took a 2–0 series lead to Los Angeles with the 4–0 win.
+This to date, this is the last postseason win for the Dodgers in Philadelphia and have gone winless in Philadelphia over the following three NLCS meetings.